mehulagg/gitlab/doc/administration/terraform_state.md

 ### Migrating to Object storage

-Progress for a rake task that would perform this migration is [tracked here](https://gitlab.com/gitlab-org/gitlab/-/issues/247042).
+Progress for a Rake task that would perform this migration is [tracked here](https://gitlab.com/gitlab-org/gitlab/-/issues/247042).

-Until the rake task is available, there's a documented workaround for users running `13.6`:
+Until the Rake task is available, there's a documented workaround for users running `13.6`:

 ```Ruby
 gitlab-rails c